Local heat current flow in ballistic phonon transport of graphene nanoribbons: Numerical results

 Some prior studies suggested that localized defects may give rise to vortex patterns \cite{liu2008,yamamoto2008,bao2023}, especially the gap states with zero transmission.
-Here, we recovered the vortex pattern for both cases, as depicted in Fig.~\ref{fig:flowdefect}(e)-(f).
-The specific frequencies are found at the zero transmission shown in the insets of Fig.~\ref{fig:transmission}.
+Here, we recovered the vortex pattern for both cases, as depicted in Figs.~\ref{fig:flowdefect}(e) and (f).
+The specific frequencies are found at the zero transmission shown in the inset of Fig.~\ref{fig:transmission}(b).
 The frequency resolved heat vortices are localized near the defect, due to perfect reflection originated from quantum interference effect.
-However, these vortex patterns tend to be smeared out in the total heat current which includes contributions from all the modes, especially those with long wavelengths.
+However, these vortex patterns tend to be smeared out in the total heat current which includes integration from all the modes, especially those with long wavelengths.
 This marks one important difference between electron and phonon transport.
-While in the former electrons near Fermi level dominates, in the latter case all the phonon modes contribute.
+In the former case, where particles near the Fermi level dominate the transport, current distribution depends on electron energy and the effect of quantum interference is clearly seen \cite{todorov1999,solomon2010,stegmann2020,gomes2021}, while in the latter case, phonon modes in a wide frequency range contribute, rending the interference effect more difficult to observe.